 Volunteers handling food at charity and community events are not required to have formal food handler training as long as they are under direct supervision of a qualified food handler.
 It is recommended that each person is assigned one task within the food stall or BBQ.
 Volunteers need to be provided with clear instruction and all the appropriate equipment to undertake their food handler duties.

-Council Food Officers may inspect your food stall to ensure compliance with the Food Safety Standards and inspection fees may apply.
+Our Food Officers may inspect your food stall to ensure compliance with the Food Safety Standards and inspection fees may apply.

 If you have any further questions, please contact our Customer Enquiry Centre on (02) 4974 2000.